ClearlyKyle/Language_Reactor_to_Anki/README.md

 Make sure the field at position 1 in your Anki note type (Tools > Manage Note Types) is set in the extention, if not, then you will get the error "cannot create note because it is empty"

-Switching video files will require a refresh before adding the new video and subs

 ## Usage

 Click a word to bring up the definition popup on the right hand side of the screen.
-Clicking the `Anki` button, this will send the relevant data to the fields set in settings to Anki and create a new card.
+Clicking the `Anki` button, will send the relevant data to the fields set in settings to Anki and create a new card.

+Switching video files will require a refresh before adding the new video.

+When audio is needed in `Video File` mode, the screenshot will be taken at the end of the subtitle after the audio has finished playing.
+Once the Anki button is clicked, do not do anything until the success or error message appears as this could ruin the audio recording.

 ![reading-mode-screenshot](https://github.com/ClearlyKyle/Language_Reactor_to_Anki/blob/master/screenshots/reading_example.png)